streeeggs/GoldHole/client/goldhole/README.md

 ```
 npm install
+npm install --global serve OR npx serve (package.json assumes you have serve)
 ```

 Create a `.env.development.local` file with the `VUE_APP_API_URL` variable in it.
 Should point to your local instance of the API.